17 Confident Ways to Say What You Really Think

 Envato Elements

-7. Practice assertiveness: Stand up for yourself.
+7. Practise assertiveness and stand up for yourself.

 Unsplash

-8. Don’t be afraid to say “I don’t know”: It’s okay to admit uncertainty.
+8. Don’t be afraid to say “I don’t know” when you don’t.

 Source: Unsplash